 - 1. Are there statewide changes affecting SSCC performance?
-Compare state and state "non-CBC" performance trends to SSCC catchment trends, over time.
-Similarities may point to statewide factors influencing performance in CBC catchments. - 2.
+Over time, compare state and state "non-CBC" performance trends to SSCC community trends.
+Similarities may point to statewide factors influencing performance in CBC communities. - 2.
 Is the CBC system performing better than the Legacy system?
-Compare SSCC performance to the performance of the non-CBC population over time.
-If the SSCC catchment areas are improving more than the legacy catchment areas, the changes made to the foster care system under CBC are effective. - 3.
-Is a particular SSCC improving performance?
+Over time, compare SSCC performance to the performance of the non-CBC population.
+If the SSCC community areas are improving more than the legacy catchment areas, the changes made to the foster care system under CBC are effective.

+- 3. Is a particular SSCC improving performance?
 Compare individual SSCC performance across fiscal years.
-Improvement may take time as services are transitioned services to each SSCC and the SSCC works to build the network of services in the area. - 4.
+Improvement may take time as services are transitioned to each SSCC, and the SSCC works to build the network of services in the area. - 4.
 Are some SSCCs performing better than others?
 Compare SSCC performance one to another.
 While each area has unique strengths and challenges, if a specific SSCC is improving outcomes compared to historical performance at a faster rate, the strategies implemented by the SSCC may be more effective.